 Chesapeake Bay Retrievers are often displayed on tourist paraphernalia for the area.

 To this day, Chessies are used as hunting dogs.
-Their high intelligence and precise sense of smell mean they do tasks that involve search and rescue, and sometimes, drug and bomb detection.
+Their high intelligence and precise sense of smell mean they do tasks involving search and rescue and sometimes drug and bomb detection.

 Care for the Chesapeake Bay Retriever

-Chesapeake Bay Retrievers aren’t recommended for novice owners, unlike the Golden and Labrador Retrievers that are more easy-going.
+Chesapeake Bay Retrievers aren’t recommended for novice owners, unlike the Golden and Labrador Retrievers, who are more easygoing.

 While Chessies maintain the same level of intelligence, they are more driven and strong-willed.

-Their work ethic is absolute, and they require a very active and stimulating environment to prevent behavioral complications.
+Their work ethic is absolute, requiring a very active and stimulating environment to prevent behavioral complications.
 Chessies are a breed that does excellently well in many dog competitions.

 These competitions could range from obedience tests to agility tests to scent trials.
-Because these dogs love water so much, they also excel in Dock Diving competitions as well.
+Because these dogs love water, they also excel in Dock Diving competitions.

 This is a breed that develops a strong bond with its family.
-They do well among the company of their owners and would often bond with other dogs around their environment.
+They do well in their owners’ company and often bond with other dogs around their environment.

 Despite their friendly nature, Chessies can become aggressive towards strangers and get standoffish when they see strange faces.

-This could be a result of the basic instinct to guard their owners and their territory.
-Proper steps must be f to ensure that this aggressive behavior doesn’t get out of control.
+This could result from the basic instinct to guard their owners and territory.
+Proper steps must be taken to ensure this aggressive behavior is not out of control.

 Chessies’ high level of intelligence usually pushes them towards pleasing their owners.
 They can be overly tenacious in ways that portray them as stubborn.